-Similar in development of previous STIP cycles, the ODOT staff at headquarters primarily ran the public involvement process for the first phase of the 2024-2027 STIP development.
-The first phase primarily included the discussion of the revenue forecast for federal fiscal years 2024 through 2027 and the assignment of those projected revenues to the different ODOT funding categories and programs.
-Public involvement activities primarily took place in November 2020, when ODOT held an official public comment period asking the public and stakeholders for comment on potential revenue allocation scenarios and the potential performance results for the different investment scenarios in making progress towards the OTC's strategic action plan, investment strategy, and climate goals.
+Similar in development of previous STIP cycles, ODOT staff at headquarters primarily ran the public involvement process for the first phase of the 2024-2027 STIP development.
+The first phase included discussion of the revenue forecast for federal fiscal years 2024 through 2027, and the assignment of those projected revenues to the different ODOT funding categories and programs.
+Public involvement activities took place in November 2020, when ODOT held an official public comment period on potential revenue allocation scenarios and the potential performance results for the different investment scenarios in making progress towards the OTC's strategic action plan, investment strategy, and climate goals.
 Significant public input was received by the OTC and ultimately the public input influenced the outcome to increase investment in public and active transportation in the 2024-2027 STIP at levels not previously seen in prior STIP cycles.

 Due to the passage of the Bipartisan Infrastructure Law, ODOT staff at headquarters once again led the public involvement activities as the OTC discussed how to invest \$400 million in additional discretionary revenue to ODOT's various funding programs.
-A second public comment period was held in February 2022 with significant attention because of the high profile of the increased funding due to BIL.
-In addition to a formal public comment, discussions were also held at the Area Commissions on Transportation, modal advisory committees and metropolitan planning organization policy boards, as well as two webinars during this second public comment.
-The public comment led to the investment scenario where all the ODOT funding categories saw an increase and several new funding programs, such as Great Streets - a discretionary program - and the National Electric Vehicle Infrastructure - a statutory program - were created.
+A second public comment period was held in February 2022 with significant attention because of the high profile of the increased funding.
+In addition to a formal public comment, discussions were also held at the Area Commissions on Transportation, modal advisory committees, and metropolitan planning organization policy boards, as well as two webinars during this second public comment.
+This input led to the investment scenario where all the ODOT funding categories saw an increase and several new funding programs, such as Great Streets - a discretionary program - and the National Electric Vehicle Infrastructure - a statutory program - were created.